Best approximation results and essential boundary conditions for novel types of weak adversarial network discretizations for PDEs: Two novel stabilized loss functions

-Once again, the analysis of the minimization problem \eqref{eq:neteqred}, including the existence of a weakly converging minimization sequence and a best approximation bound for all weak limits of minimizing sequences, carries over to the minimization problem \eqref{eq:netabstFDreg00}.
+Above we have used the fact that $ \max_{s \in \mathbb{R}^+} (-as^{2} + bs) = {b^{2}}/{4a}$.
+By the arbitrariness of $\varepsilon$ we then obtain $(\tnorm{w}^{+}_{op,\bs\eta})^2 \geq (\| w \|_{op,\bs\eta} + 1)^2/(2\gamma_d)$.
+The converse inequality can be proved by once again using Young's inequality. \end{proof} Again, the analysis of the minimization problem \eqref{eq:neteqred}, including the existence of a weakly converging minimization sequence and a best approximation bound for all weak limits of minimizing sequences, carries over to the minimization problem \eqref{eq:netabstFDreg00}.